heavenlyknightt/dino-game/README.md

 - [x] Animate the cactus’s movement
 - [x] Code the collision using Javascript

-> These are my own contributions for the project
+> :bulb: These are my own contributions for the project

 - [x] Create the "game over" message
 - [x] Include “Press Start 2P” font in the "game over" message